 Spectrum is an internet provider that caters to both businesses and individual subscribers.
 It discovered a customer success silo when one customer called to schedule a maintenance visit to set up her internet.

 After the maintenance employee failed to show up at the scheduled time, the customer called the support team to make sure the appointment had not been canceled.
 The support team assured her that the employee was on his way and would be there soon.
-Two hours later, the maintenance worker arrived, then left after finding the main entrance to the building was locked.
+Two hours later, the maintenance worker arrived, and then left after finding the main entrance to the building was locked.

 So, the customer called the support team again only to find that the next available appointment time wasn't for another 15 days.
 And, to make matters worse, Spectrum was still going to charge the customer even though she didn't have her internet working.
 Eventually, this led to the customer canceling her subscription and buying from another competitor.

 If Spectrum had aligned its customer support and maintenance teams, it could have avoided this instance of customer churn.
 Service reps could have alerted the maintenance worker about the customer's complaint, and maintenance could have updated the service team that they were unable to get into the building.
-Sharing this information between teams helps employees make customer-centric decisions because they have more context regarding a situation.

 7. Generalizing Individual Customer Outcomes